-In Online Dating, Men Are Most Desirable at 50, Women at 18
+Dude, She’s (Exactly 25 Percent) Out of Your League

 The key, Bruch said, is that “persistence pays off.”

-“Reply rates [to the average message] are between 0 percent and 10 percent,” she told me.
+“Reply rates [to the average message] are between zero percent and 10 percent,” she told me.
 Her advice: People should note those extremely low reply rates and send out more greetings.

-Michael Rosenfeld, a professor of sociology at Stanford who was not connected to this study, agreed that persistence was a good strategy.
+Michael Rosenfeld, a professor of sociology at Stanford University who was not connected to this study, agreed that persistence was a good strategy.
 “The idea that persistence pays off makes sense to me, as the online-dating world has a wider choice set of potential mates to choose from,” he told me in an email.
 “The greater choice set pays dividends to people who are willing to be persistent in trying to find a mate.”

 Of the study as a whole, he said: “I think its conclusions are robust and its methodologies are sound.”